contao/docs/docs/dev/framework/front-end-modules.md

 {{% /tab %}}

 {{% tab title="Annotation" %}}
-{{< version-tag "4.8" >}} A front end module can be registered using the `FrontendModule` annotation.
+A front end module can be registered using the `FrontendModule` annotation.
 The annotation can be used on the class of the front end module, if the class is invokable (has an `__invoke` method) or extends from the `AbstractFrontendModuleController`.
 Otherwise the annotation can be used on the method that will deliver the response.